UXPin/uxpin-merge-tools/README.md

 Currently this repository contains one package:

 * [uxpin-merge-cli](packages/uxpin-merge-cli/README.md) – a command-line tool to preview your design system locally and push it to UXPin Merge.
+* [uxpin-storybook-deployer](packages/uxpin-storybook-deployer/README.md) – a command-line tool to deploy Storybook to UXPin for Private Storybook Integration.

 ## Bugs and Issues